 9-5, Monday-Friday, in-person office work are all relics of the past.
 Let's revolutionize how you live by changing how you work.

 Hey there, This week, I'm sharing a quick recap of my favorite lessons, reads, and shares of the month.
 We'll be back to the usual articles next week.
-To be honest, March wasn’t my favorite month.
-My family came down with the flu, and recovery took longer than expected, so this month’s favorites are short and sweet.
 If you came across anything great this month (whether it’s a book, podcast, or insight) I’d love to hear about it!
 Just hit reply and share what you loved.
-March 2025 Recap Read...
+May 2025 Recap Read this on the web | Subscribe Reads Recently, I did something I don’t usually do: a tandem read.
+I picked up Co-Intelligence by Ethan Mollick and Remember Love by Cleo Wade...